 If the individual has decreased ability to shift weight independently or has developed altered sensation, the individual may require the benefits of a power positioning system.
 Options include tilt and recline systems, power seat elevation with iLevel® and a power articulating foot platform.

 When your client has progressed beyond the use of a manual wheelchair and power mobility is appropriate, a power base with the capability to accept full seating and positioning options and various drive controls.
-The Edge 3 is compatible with a variety of full seating and positioning components.
-Optional 4.5 mph iLevel® Power Adjustable Seat Height lifts clients up to 12”, promoting greater independence and social interaction at eye level.
+The Edge® 3 and Edge 3 Stretto™ are compatible with a variety of full seating and positioning components.
+Every other chair is at least 2.5” wider than the Edge 3 Stretto!
+Optional iLevel® Power Adjustable Seat Height at up to 4.5 mph lifts clients up to 12”, promoting greater independence and social interaction at eye level.

-As the client’s medical condition progresses, a TRU-Balance®3 Power Positioning System (Power Tilt, Power Recline, 4.5 mph iLevel® up to 12" and Power Articulating Leg Rests/Power Articulating Foot Platform) can be added.
+As the client’s medical condition progresses, the TRUBalance ®-3 Power Positioning System (Power Tilt, Power Recline, iLevel® at speeds up to 4.5 mph at 12”, and Power Articulating Leg Rests/Power Articulating Foot Platform) can be added.
 All TRU-Balance 3 Power Positioning Systems are highly adjustable and allow for growth adjustments.
 These systems provide many medical benefits to the individual with MS, including pressure relief, independent repositioning, positioning for improved breathing and function and increased sitting tolerance.

 The TRU-Balance® 3 Power Tilt gives you the option of ordering angle-adjustable towers and adjusting the angle of the back canes, which provide optimum positioning and comfort during MRADLs.
 Since changes in muscle tone can occur with MS, a power tilt system allows a change of position without causing an increase in spasticity, which can cause changes to the client’s seated position.

-Stealth Products® Cushions have a variety of seat cushions and back rests to meet your client’s individual needs.
+Stealth Products® Cushions have a variety of seat cushions to meet your client’s individual needs.
 They provide significant skin protection to help your client maintain skin integrity, yet still remain seated on a stable surface.